belong2yourself/vulnerabilities/Subrion CMS/Insecure Deserialization/Actions - Authenticated PHP Object Injection/readme.md

 # Actions - PHP Object Injection

 This vulnerability was found almost contemporaneously by both me and MS509 Team.
 As the first public appearance of this issue was made by them on the github page of Subrion, the author of this post is not taking credit for this finding.
-The aim of this report was to provide a slightly different exploitation method and a public, working exploit.
+The aim of this report was to only to provide a public, working exploit.

 ## VulDB-Like Summary